 - 4. Under local authority capital accounting regulations loans to third parties for capital purposes and share capital are deemed to be capital expenditure of the authority.
-The Council has made loans to its companies (Greensand Holdings Limited, RBBC Limited, Horley Business Park Development LLP) and holds share capital in Pathway for Care Limited. - 5.
+The Council has made loans to its companies (Greensand Holdings Limited and holds share capital in Pathway for Care Limited. - 5.
 The Capital Financing Requirement (CFR) includes the value of the loans and investments (share capital).
-Funds repaid by the companies will be classed as capital receipts and offset against the CFR, which will reduce accordingly.

-6. The repayments of principal will be set aside as capital receipts to finance the initial capital advance in lieu of making MRP.
+Funds repaid by the companies will be classed as capital receipts and offset against the CFR, which will reduce accordingly. - 6.
+The repayments of principal will be set aside as capital receipts to finance the initial capital advance in lieu of making MRP.
+Also, an expected credit loss was recognised where deemed applicable.